-Many people believe that it is difficult to obtain a visa for North Korea, but unless you are travelling on either a US or South Korean passport or a journalist from anywhere this is not the case.
-However, one must use an authorised tour agent in order to visit the country.
+Many people believe that it is difficult to obtain a visa for North Korea, but unless you are travelling on either the US or South Korean passport or a journalist from anywhere, this is not the case.
+However, one must use an authorised tour agent to visit the country.
 There are less than 20 of these around the world, and I paid extra for a private tour with Young Pioneer Tours.
 They are cheaper than most options and come with my strong recommendation.

-Your first stop in North Korea will be in the capital of Pyongyang, the highlights were a visit to Mansu Hill is one of the first places you will visit in the city.
+Your first stop in North Korea will be in the capital of Pyongyang.
+The highlight was a visit to Mansu Hill, one of the first places you will visit in the city.
 It contains statues of the Great Leader and the Dear Leader.
 Plus there is an impressive fountain area and other monuments.
 You are required to approach the statue as a gesture of respect with the option of laying flowers if you wish.
 If you do lay flowers, my strong guess is that it will endear you to your hosts more, and the more likely you are to receive different concessions as the trip progresses.
 The choice is yours.

-The Victorious Fatherland Revolutionary Museum provides a alternative view of what is commonly known as the Korean War.
-Here you will understand North Korea’s interpretation of this conflict, including their belief that the war was started by an invasion from South Korea who were ‘coerced’ by forces of the United States of America.
-See if you can spend more time in this museum as it is one of the only places in the world that promotes this alternative view – if you don’t agree, try at least to understand this perspective. .
+The Victorious Fatherland Revolutionary Museum provides an alternative view of what is commonly known as the Korean War.
+Here you will understand North Korea’s interpretation of this conflict, including their belief that the war was started by an invasion from South Korea who was ‘coerced’ by forces of the United States of America.
+See if you can spend more time in this museum as it is one of the only places in the world that promote this alternative view – if you don’t agree, try at least to understand this perspective.

 The Kumsusan Memorial Palace is the resting places of both the Great and Dear Leaders.
-This is one of the great pilgrimages in the world, but ensure you bring suitable clothes for the visit otherwise you will be denied entry.
-Visiting here you allow you to see the genuine emotion North Korean have for the great leader, this is not an orchestrated performance put on for tourists.
-This is a highly revered place so strictly follow all instructions – including bowing to the embalmed body of the Great Leader, and remember that you only bow from the left, right and feet – never bow at the head.
+This is one of the great pilgrimages in the world, but ensure you bring suitable clothes for a visit; otherwise, you will be denied entry.
+Visiting here will allow you to see the genuine emotion North Korean have for the great leader; this is not an orchestrated performance put on for tourists.
+It is a highly revered place so strictly follow all instructions – including bowing to the embalmed body of the Great Leader, and remember that you only bow from the left, right and feet – never bow at the head.
 Also try to listen to the audio guide you are provided with, as it provides a fantastic insight into how North Korean view the Great Leader.

-The spectacular and graceful Mass Gymnastics and Artistic Performance (also know as the Mass Games) occurs around August-September, however it is not held every year (there were no performances from 2014 to 2017 inclusive).
-With 100,000 people (90% of them amateurs) practicing many months for the 90 minute show, this is rightfully considered a highlight of any visit to North Korea.
-I purchased 3rd class tickets and they were more than adequate.
-If you purchase a higher category of ticket, you will get a more central location in the stadium.Read more: North Korea Travel Guide
+The spectacular and graceful Mass Gymnastics and Artistic Performance (also known as the Mass Games) occurs around August-September.
+However, it is not held every year, and there were no performances from 2014 to 2017 inclusive.
+With 100,000 people (90% of them amateurs) practising many months for the 90-minute show, this is rightfully considered a highlight of any visit to North Korea.
+I purchased 3rd class tickets, and they were more than adequate.
+If you buy a higher category of ticket, you will get a more central location in the stadium.Read more: North Korea Travel Guide

 Of equal interest is the Observation Post that occupies a high land that gazes directly into larges areas of South Korea.
 You can easily see South Korean military complexes from this location, and if you have trouble seeing them with your own eyes, powerful spyglasses are provided for your use.

 Near to this and what is likely to be where you sleep if visiting the south of the country is Kaesong.
 It is fascinating to see a city of approximately 200,000 people with almost no vehicular traffic.
-Travelling by bicycle or by foot is the norm here.
-One of the highlights here is the Koryo Museum in Kaesong – and visiting the extremely well maintained buildings and grounds will soon have you realise why it has been placed on the UNESCO World Heritage List.
+Travelling by bicycle or on foot is the norm here.
+One of the highlights here is the Koryo Museum in Kaesong – and visiting the extremely well-maintained buildings and grounds will soon have you realise why it has been placed on the UNESCO World Heritage List.
 Also, this is one of the best souvenir shops in the country with items available here that you will not find anywhere else.
-Definitely take your time to see what is on offer.
+Take your time to see what is on offer.

 One of my favourite sites in the country is Mount Myohyang – the scenery in this area is gorgeous plus there are two important sites in this area.
-The Pohyon Temple is largely reconstructed after being destroyed in the Korean War, but it still remains (along with the Tomb of Kongmin) the most picturesque of North Korea’s historical sites.
-The historical architecture spaced through a very well maintained garden and park is a lovely sight to behold.Also, in the area is International Friendship Exhibition that is filled with thousands of gifts to the Great and Dear Leaders from around the world.
-Included in this exhibitions it the train used by the Great Leader to travel and the gift of a bullet-proof black limousine gifted by the then Soviet Union leader, Josef Stalin.
+The Pohyon Temple is largely reconstructed after being destroyed in the Korean War.
+However, it remains (along with the Tomb of Kongmin) the most picturesque of North Korea’s historical sites.
+The historical architecture spaced through a very well maintained garden and the park is a lovely sight to behold.Also, in the area is the International Friendship Exhibition that is filled with thousands of gifts to the Great and Dear Leaders from around the world – included in this exhibitions is the train used by the Great Leader to travel and the gift of a bullet-proof black limousine gifted by the then Soviet Union leader, Josef Stalin.
 The local guide will show you the major gifts and will also show any gifts provided by your nation.
 It is a pity that such little relative time is spent in this place – for you will only see a small portion of everything that is on offer.